global-asp/asp-source/en/0203_searching-spirit-spring.md

 This tribe was famous for its feasts and Nkanyezi had never before tasted such flavours.
 After she had eaten her fill, she told the village elders about her journey to bring back the spirit of celebration to her people.

 ##
-The next day, the council of cooks gave her a secret spice blend.“Our daughter,” they said, “with these spices, happy tummies are guaranteed!
-We give you the gift of good food.”
+The next day, the council of cooks gave her a secret spice blend."Our daughter," they said, "with these spices, happy tummies are guaranteed!
+We give you the gift of good food."

 Nkanyezi thanked the elders and put the spices in her bag.